danielaparker/jsoncons/doc/ref/jsonschema/jsonschema.md

 ```

 jsoncons needs to know how to turn a URI reference to `name-defs.json` into a JSON Schema document,
-and for that it needs you to provide a `URIResolver`.
+and for that it needs you to provide a `ResolveURI`.

 ```cpp
 #include <jsoncons/json.hpp>